 Description

 Rocky Lake Quarry sits quietly in the Halifax Dartmouth region, offering hikers a chance to explore an abandoned industrial site that nature has slowly reclaimed.
-This former quarry operation has evolved into something quite different from your typical forest trail—a landscape where human history meets natural recovery, creating unique terrain that feels both rugged and peaceful.
+This former quarry operation has evolved into something quite different from your typical forest trail — a landscape where human history meets natural recovery, creating terrain that feels both rugged and genuinely interesting to move through.

 The Quarry Landscape